gogama/ruminations/android/cedric-lineage-20210925.md

 This was it for me.

-LineageOS completed the initial boot in 5–6 minutes and when it came back up, the IMEI numbers were back and the radio was working.
+LineageOS completed the initial boot in 5–6 minutes and when it came back up, the IMEI numbers were back, confirmed with secret sauce of dialing `*#06#`, the radio was working, and I could send/receive calls.

 Note that I never had to fuss with redoing the `fastboot erase modemst<N>` steps, other than in the firmware re-flash.